hyperkot/event/README.md

         This feature certainly creates some overhead which I accept for now.
         And there is also a difference between 'once' and 'then' which you have to understand clearly to use this feature: you can attach listener with 'once' method then trigger the event then attach it once again and trigger event again.
-In case of ;once' - first time the listener is triggered with first trigger argument and detached.
+In case of 'once' - first time the listener is triggered with first trigger argument and detached.
 Second time listener is attached again and invoked with second trigger argument.
 Promise-handlers are not detached.
         So if you attach a handler with 'then' second time after the event was triggered for the